huynle/hugo-tranquilpeak-theme/docs/developer.md

 |linkAssetsProd|Link one javascript file and one stylesheet file (concatenated and minified) to views|
 |syncAssets|Synchronize assets (css, js, fonts and images)|

 When you run `grunt build` or `grunt buildProd` tasks, a `source/assets` folder will be created with all files generated in.
-When you will start your hexo server, only this folder will be copied in `public` folder
+When you will start your hugo server, only this folder will be copied in `public` folder

 ## Build ##